User experience is all about reducing friction for the end-user

-A widely used quote of the design world is “good design is invisible”.
-Of course, this also applies towards good design in user experience.
-If your user’s interaction is so seamless that they can get from point A to B on autopilot, then you’ve got some great user experience.
-As we mentioned briefly in “Usability”— this is what creating less friction for your
+A widely used quote in the design world is “good design is invisible”.
+Of course, this also applies to good design in user experience.
+If your user’s interaction is so seamless that they can get from point A to B on autopilot, then you’ve got a great user experience.
+As we mentioned briefly in “Usability” — this is what creating less friction for your users means.

 So how do we actually create less friction for our users?

 We’ve outlined a few actionable steps that improve user experience, and of course, common mistakes to avoid when designing.